pichlerx/SCH_masternode_update_script/README.txt

+**Script to update an existing VPS**

-#to update your existing VPS just run this script in your console
+to update your VPS just enter this line in your console and hit enter:

-wget https://schillingcoin.org/download/update_schillingcoin.sh && chmod 755 update_schillingcoin.sh && ./update_schillingcoin.sh
+`wget https://schillingcoin.org/download/update_schillingcoin.sh && chmod 755 update_schillingcoin.sh && ./update_schillingcoin.sh`